-During HLI’s recent 20th Asia-Pacific Congress for Life, Faith, and Family (ASPAC) in Taiwan, I had the joy and honor of visiting with Mayor Sally Lee of Sorsogon City, Philippines.
+During HLI’s recent 20th Asia-Pacific Congress for Life, Faith, and Family (ASPAC) in Taiwan, province of China, I had the joy and honor of visiting with Mayor Sally Lee of Sorsogon City, Philippines.
 I first met this longtime friend of HLI and great defender of life and family in 2013 during the 19th ASPAC in Kota Kinabalu, Malaysia.
 Inspired by this Congress to protect her constituents from the violence of the Culture of Death, Mayor Lee, on February 2 of this year, declared hers a “Pro-Life City.”

 On social, political, legal, and religious fronts we have seen a concerted effort to reverse laws that protect the family and human life.
 This effort of governments and multinational NGOs has also been successful in undermining healthy traditions and destabilizing religious and moral convictions.
 It has spread like a cancer throughout global communities, influencing and determining the world viewpoints of many, including, Catholics, religious and political leaders, and sadly, our youth.Nowhere has this battle been more heated than in the Philippines, which fought for twelve years against billions of dollars and political pressure from the United States and other governments.
 In December 2012, amidst a deluge of political chicanery that made the Obamacare fight look by comparison like a model of the democratic process, the Reproductive Health Bill was passed into law, making official what had already been happening unchecked at the local level and NGO level, enormous pressure on Filipinos to stop having babies.